 James Duffy (c.1771-1836) was a native of Newtowncunningham, County Donegal, Ireland.
 He came to America in 1800, "locating first in Lancaster, and later in Marietta, in the organization of which borough he took an active part.
-Prior to the war of 1812, he, in company with James Mahaffy and John Pedan, bought of Mrs. Frances Evans 164 acres of land, paying therefor the sum of \$35,000....On this land they laid out and platted the Mahaffy, Pedan and Duffy additions to the borough, and started what is now an important part of Marietta."
-His son, Colonel James Duffy (1818-1888) was born in Marietta and like his father, was a noted local resident and merchant who, newspapers report, was a friend of General Ulysses S. Grant.
+Prior to the war of 1812, he, in company with James Mahaffy and John Pedan, bought of Mrs. Frances Evans 164 acres of land, paying therefor the sum of \$35,000....On this land they laid out and platted the Mahaffy, Pedan and Duffy additions to the borough, and started what is now an important part of Marietta."102 His son, Colonel James Duffy (1818-1888) was born in Marietta and like his father, was a noted local resident and merchant who, newspapers report, was a friend of General Ulysses S. Grant.
 Duffy married Martha Park (1839-1917) in 1863.
 The couple had several children including a younger Colonel James Duffy (1868-1941).
 "As soon as he was able, Col. Duffy engaged in rafting on the Susquehanna River, rising in time to the then important position of pilot.
 He followed this responsible work until 1846, and the following year took a trip to Europe.
 In 1848 Colonel Duffy established a line of boats for transporting coal from Pottsville to New York, in the interests of the Schuylkill Navigation Company.
-He was also connected with James Mahaffy in the lumber business, and remained therein until 1865."
+He was also connected with James Mahaffy in the lumber business, and remained therein until 1865."103

-James Mehaffey (1781-1851), one of the founders of Irishtown, was a significant lumber merchant in Marietta.
-He was one of the progressive and successful business leaders of Irishtown, and he was one of the founders of Waterford, later incorporated into Marietta.
-James Mehaffey was the son of James Mehaffey (1740-
+James Mehaffey (1781-1851), one of the founders of Irishtown, was a significant lumber merchant in Marietta.104 He was one of the progressive and successful business leaders of Irishtown, and he was one of the

-112 Photo, courtesy of Stephen Bailey, Marietta, Pennsylvania.
+101 Photo, courtesy of Stephen Bailey, Marietta, Pennsylvania.